Getting Started with Payara Server

 Add Functionality

 If you’ve followed the above Getting Started with Payara Server steps, then you’ve successfully installed Payara Server and wrote and deployed your first application.
 Congratulations!
-Now let’s take a look at adding functionality to your Payara Server installation:
+Now let’s take a look at adding functionality to your Payara Server installation.

 Configure and Use a Datasource

 Wondering how to store and retrieve data from the database?
 Start with this blog: How to Store and Retrieve Data from a Database.
 Next, before you connect Payara Server to a database and use the datasource from an application, read this Introduction to Connection Pools in Payara Server 5.
+Armed with that background information, you can now choose your data source framework:

 Choose Your Database